markjager13/markjager13/README.md

 **About Me!**
 <br />
-I'm a curiosity-driven developer with a passion for building efficient and intuitive software applications.
+I'm a curiosity-driven developer with a passion for building efficient and intuitive software.
 <br />